 This small leather-bound volume has no title on the outside (and no detectable magic).
 Inspection shows it to be a journal.
 Anyone who's had any contact with such things will soon realise that it must have belonged to a wizard.
 It displays a blatant, distinctive style.
-It's very abbreviated and cryptic - only educated readers with some idea about magic are likely to be able to get anything out of it - but every accomplishments!
+It's very abbreviated and cryptic - only educated readers with some idea about magic are likely to be able to get anything out of it - but every few lines, there is something like: